gcordner/myriamgurba2022/plugins/post-expirator/readme.txt

 ## Details on How Post Expiry Works

 For each expiration event, a custom cron job is scheduled.
 This can help reduce server overhead for busy sites.
-This plugin REQUIRES that WP-CRON is set up and functional on your webhost.
+This plugin REQUIRES that WP-CRON is setup and functional on your webhost.
 Some hosts do not support this, so please check and confirm if you run into issues using the plugin.

 [Click here to see the technical details for this plugin](https://publishpress.com/knowledge-base/scheduling-cron-jobs/).